cburgess5294/Arduino-Teensy4/README.md

 MicroSD Card Slot
 -----------------
 The SD card socket used SDIO and requires the flat-flex cable to be installed.
-Set the chip-select to "= BUILTIN_SDCARD" when using the Teensy 4 examples from Teensyduino.
+Set chip-select to "= BUILTIN_SDCARD" when using the Teensy 4 examples from Teensyduino.
 This does not appear to work in the standard SD examples which I don't think support SDIO.

 The SD card slot has been successfully tested with 16 and 32GB cards using the SD examples included for the Teensy 4 in the latest teensyduino, which can read either FAT16/32 or exFAT formatted cards.